ortegaangelo/epgData2XMLTV/README.md

 ## How it works

 Get the current 6 days of epg data provided and merge them into a single xml file.
-Data older than Current-Day - 1 is automatically cleaned up.
+Data older than "Yesterday" is automatically cleaned up.

 Only data that is not yet downloaded will be fetched, no unnecessary GET Requests are made!
 ```